pelinbalci/pelinbalci.github.io/CV.md

 # Pelin Balci, Msc Industrial Engineer

 ## About
-I am an industrial engineer with a master's degree.
-I've completed my master's degree at Bilkent University, one of the tops university in industrial engineering in Turkey.
-I took many online lectures regarding machine learning and deep learning.
-Currently, I am working as a Sr. Data Scientist in SabancıDx.
-My biggest field of interest is Tiny ML & NLP.
+I hold a master's degree in industrial engineering and have a professional background in this field.
+My postgraduate education was completed at Bilkent University, one of the tops institution in industrial engineering in Turkey.
+In addition to my academic qualifications, I have supplemented my expertise by taking several online courses in machine learning and deep learning.

+At present, I am working as a Senior Data Scientist at SabancıDx.
+My research interests are focused on Tiny ML and Natural Language Processing (NLP).
+These are particularly dynamic areas of study, and I am passionate about advancing my understanding of them.

-I am using Python for my projects.
-Also, I am using LeetCode to improve my coding skills.
-I am trying to contribute to Turkey's data science community.
-Recently, I joined AYA (Açık Yazılım Ağı) which aims to help people who were affected by the big earthquake in Kahramanmaraş and I have worked as a lead on data labeling for NER and Intent Classification Models.
-I am also part of the Geeks of Data community where I have a chance to share my knowledge and learn from others' experiences.
+I am using Python as my primary programming language for my various projects.
+Additionally, I strive to enhance my coding skills by utilizing LeetCode.
+My objective is to make meaningful contributions to the data science community in Turkey.
+Recently, I joined AYA (Açık Yazılım Ağı), an organization committed to helping those impacted by the devastating earthquake in Kahramanmaraş.
+I have worked as a lead on data labeling for NER and Intent Classification Models.
+I am also a member of the Geeks of Data community, which offers a valuable platform for sharing my knowledge and learning from the experiences of others.

-I am a self-learner.
-I believe that open-source software is very important and only in this way, we will progress much faster.
-I share my codes on my GitHub and write posts on my own website and Medium.
-Please let me know if you have any questions regarding my projects or would like to collaborate with me on an open-source project :)
+As a self-learner, I firmly believe in the importance of open-source software.
+I embrace this philosophy by sharing my codes on GitHub and publishing posts on my website and Medium.
+If you have any questions about my projects or wish to engage in an open-source initiative, please do not hesitate to contact me :)

 ## Contact
 * Location: İstanbul, Turkey